ZachBarrett-3/Masters-Project/README.md

 - Long Short-Term Memory Network (LSTM)
 - Multi-layer Perceptron Network (MLP)

 After training the models, we conducted a performance comparison with traditional medical modeling methodologies.
-The results of that comparison can be found in `Barrett_Final_Draft.pdf`.
+Details on that comparison can be found in `Barrett_Final_Draft.pdf`.